jasonzh0/kubeman/README.md

 Both `HelmChart` and `KubernetesResource` inherit from the abstract `Template` base class, which provides common functionality for:

-- ArgoCD Application manifest generation
+- Optional ArgoCD Application manifest generation (opt-in)
 - Manifest directory management
 - Namespace and name properties
 - Rendering to filesystem